 In Mexico City itself the legend of La Llorona is still related.
 She was a pretty but humble maiden named Luisa, with whom a rich young man of high society fell in love.
 He did not marry her, but according to custom furnished a casita, a love-nest, for her, where they were happy for many years.
 His friends visited and respected her, and they had three children.
 Finally his family prevailed upon him to marry a girl of his own class.
 He told Luisa he was going to marry and she made a scene; he stopped visiting her.
 She was an uninvited guest at his wedding in the big Cathedral.
 She came home maddened with grief and sent a dagger into the tender bodies of each of her children, one after the other.
 Then horror-stricken, she ran wildly through the streets, calling for her little ones, sending terror into the hearts of all who heard her.
 According to some of the chroniclers Luisa was tried and garrotted for her crime, and on that same day her lover Don Nuño de Montes was buried after having committed suicide.

 Note that Toor claims that “the legend is still related” in Mexico city, and then gives a synopsis of the legend, but does not claim that the synopsis derives from any specific contemporary telling.
 Toor’s version seems instead to have its roots in a literary retelling that appears in the 1880 verse collection Tradiciones y Leyendas Mexicanas by Vicente Riva Palacio and Juan De Dios Peza, which you can see in a pdf download here.
 Palacio’s version, which contains the names “Luisa” and “Don Nuño de Montes-Claros,” was used by Yda Hillis Addis as the basis for an 1888 prose retelling in English, which she published in The Argonaut newspaper, and which was then widely reprinted; see it in this issue of the Wichita Eagle in Chronicling America.
-Note that Addis shortened the lord’s name to “Don Nuño de Montes,” and that this is the same name later used by Toor in her English-language version.
-This strongly suggests that Toor’s source was actually the well known English-language version published 60 years previously by Addis, rather than the oral tradition of Mexico City.
+Note that Addis used certain turns of phrase, such as “tender bodies,” which were later used by Toor; this strongly suggests that Toor’s source was the well known English-language version published 60 years previously by Addis, rather than the oral tradition of Mexico City.